ALTIBASE/Documents/Manuals/Altibase_7.3/eng/JDBC User's Manual.md

 In Altibase 7.1, ResultSet.getBlob() and ResultSet.getClob() return lob object when the lob column value is null.
 Because of this, it was necessary to set the [**lob_null_select**](#lob_null_select) property to "off" explicitly.
 However, Altibase 7.3 and above versions users are allowed to skip this step because the default value of the property has been changed to "off".

 ### SQL Plan
 Provides the function to import the SQL execution plan as a string as a non-standard API.
 The SQL plan represents the sequence of actions Altibase performs to execute the statements.
-Option can be ON, OFF, or ONLy, and the default setting is OFF.
+Option can be ON, OFF, or ONLY, and the default setting is OFF.

 #### How to use